cloudywaters/cloudywaters.github.io/src/content/posts/Monitoring-Observability-Intro/mon-obs-intro.md

 ### Azure's Design: DevOps vs. Centralised IT

-One of the things thats always bugged me is that Microsofts initial design to Azure Monitoor was clearly catered to DevOps practices, posing challenges for traditional IT like:
+One of the things thats always bugged me is that Microsofts initial design to Azure Monitor was clearly catered to DevOps practices, posing challenges for traditional IT like:

 - **Decentralised Management**: Makes consistent monitoring across teams difficult, adding increased effort and overhead to managing the service.
 - **Tool Sprawl**: Multiple tools can complicate centralised monitoring efforts.